ban-heesoo/NewSync/readme.md

 Once installed, simply open [YouTube Music](https://music.youtube.com/) and play any song.
 The lyrics panel will automatically be enhanced by YouLy+ with custom lyrics, no external API setup required (except for Gemini AI features).

--   **Quick Settings:** Access quick toggles by clicking the YouLy+ icon in your browser's toolbar.
+-   **Quick Settings:** Access quick toggles by clicking the NewSync icon in your browser's toolbar.
 -   **Full Settings:** For comprehensive customization, click **"More Settings"** from the popup to open the dedicated settings page.